linnienaryshkin/langchain/aws/exam.md

 - Amazon Macie | protect sensitive data in S3
 - AWS Config | continuously assess, audit, and evaluate the configurations of your AWS resources
 - AWS Artifact | security and compliance documentation for the AWS Cloud
-- AWS Trusted Advisor | recommendations for cost optimization, security, and resilience
+- AWS Trusted Advisor | recommendations for cost optimization, security, performance, fault tolerance, and service limits (full checks need Business/Enterprise support)
 - AWS Audit Manager | automate the collection of evidence to continuously audit your AWS usage

 ## Metrics